OutOfTheVoid/Xenon3D/README.md

 AS3 3D Graphics Engine

 This is my (In-development) Actionscript 3.0 3D library.
-It attempts to wrap Stage3D cleanly and concisely in an efficient and easy-to-use manner.
+It attempts to wrap Stage3D cleanly and concisely in an efficient, easy-to-use, and most importantly, NO-NONSENSE manner.

 Current features:
 -----------------